 'Olivia' creator and stage designer Ian Falconer dies at 63

-Ian Falconer, best known as the illustrator and author of the beloved Olivia children's book series about a spry and smart young pig, died on Tuesday in Rowayton, Conn.
+Ian Falconer, best known as the illustrator and author of the beloved "Olivia" children's book series about a spry and smart young pig, died on Tuesday in Rowayton, Connecticut.
 The author, illustrator, theatrical set and costume designer was 63 years old.

 "You could tell immediately that this was something really, really special," said Schwartz.
 "I thought to myself, this is unlike anything I've ever seen before.
 I've just really gotten lucky here."